Interstate 190 New York

 Interstate 190 curves northwest through a three quarter cloverleaf interchange (Exit 25) with Upper Mountain Road preceding the customs station for the Lewiston-Queenston Bridge into Ontario, Canada.
 08/23/21

-Upper Mountain Road – East at I-190
+Upper Mountain Road at Interstate 190

 Upper Mountain Rd east at I-190 - Lewiston, NY